reem-shaikh/70DaysOfCode/main/18-12/notes.md

 12. Resize
 13. Scroll

 ## 1. click
 **onclick*
 > On clicking on the button, the function will be loaded

+- event: clicking on the button
+- event handler: executed when you click on the button
 ```bash
 <script>
 <head>